dimstav23/GDPRuler/AMD_SEV_SNP/README.md

 ### 5. Launch an AMD SEV-SNP guest.
 ```
-$ sudo LD_LIBRARY_PATH=$LD_LIBRARY_PATH ./launch-qemu.sh \
+$ sudo LD_LIBRARY_PATH=$LD_LIBRARY_PATH bash AMDSEV/launch-qemu.sh \
--hda ./images/sev-server.img \
+-hda images/sev-server.img \
--cdrom ./images/server-cloud-config.iso \
+-cdrom images/server-cloud-config.iso \
 -sev-snp \
 -bridge virbr0 \
--bios ./OVMF_files/OVMF_CODE_server.fd \
+-bios OVMF_files/server
--bios-vars ./OVMF_files/OVMF_VARS_server.fd
 ```

+**IMPORTANT:**
+As of 25/1/2024 the synchronized versions of `linux kernel`, `qemu` and `ovmf` do not allow to run `SNP` VMs on a host kernel lower than
+`version 6.7`.
+Therefore, if you have an older kernel (<=`6.6`), change the -sev-snp parameter above to -sev-es till you update the host kernel to a version >=`6.7`.

 **Important notes:**
 - Be a bit patient, the network configuration above takes some seconds.
-If, in the meantime, you encounter a log-in prompt that does not accept your credentials, you can try Ctrl+C which will detach from the current tty and will allow the cloud-init to finish properly.
+If, in the meantime, you encounter a log-in prompt that does not accept your credentials, you can try Ctrl+C which will detach from the current `tty` and will allow the cloud-init to finish properly.
 Then you can log in normally.
 It is a known "issue".
 - Follow the same process for the creation of a client vm (if you want/need to).
 You need a different `.img`, and to adapt the network configuration appropriately to reserve a different IP.
 Configuration examples are given in the [cloud_configs](./cloud_configs/) folder.
-- The provided scripts are modified versions of those provided by AMD [here](https://github.com/AMDESE/linux-svsm).
-The patched versions are also in [this](https://github.com/dimstav23/linux-svsm/tree/gdpruler_patched_build) repository.

 ### 6. Inside the guest VM, verify that AMD SEV-SNP is enabled:
-`sudo dmesg | grep snp -i ` should indicate `Memory Encryption Features active: AMD SEV SEV-ES SEV-SNP`
+`sudo dmesg | grep snp -i` should indicate `Memory Encryption Features active: AMD SEV SEV-ES SEV-SNP`

 ### 7. Networking:
 In step 5 above, we use the parameter `-bridge virbr0`, so that our VMs use the virtual network bridge `virbr0`.
 Our script [`prepare_net_cfg.sh`](./prepare_net_cfg.sh) checks the given virtual bridge and adjust the prefix of the IP declared in the network configuration file.
 Example configuration files are given in the [cloud_configs](./cloud_configs/) folder.
 They are used mainly to pre-determine the IPs of the VMs in the network.

-### 8. Attestation:
+### 8. Attestation (maybe outdated due to updated kernel):
 For more information about the attestation process, please consult our [dedicated documentation](./ATTESTATION.md).
+Sample attestation process is also presented in our [sev-snp-attestation](./sev-snp-attestation/) submodule.

 ### Manual ssh connection setup
 - After you make sure that networking works fine and you can reach the VM guest from the host, you can log-in the VM using ssh (after placing your ssh keys in the `~/.ssh/autorhized_keys` file of the guest VM).